benjaminion/upgrading-ethereum-book/src/book.md

 </div>

+#### Biasability analyses

+This section is fully optional.

-To make this more concrete I shall try to quantify what this means in practice with a couple of examples.
+To make things more concrete I shall try to quantify what biasability means in practice with a couple of examples.
 In each case the entity "cheating" or "attacking" has control over a proportion of the stake $r$, either directly or through some sort of collusion, and we will assume that the remaining validators are all acting independently.
-We will also assume that the RANDAO output is uniformly random, of course.
+We will also assume, of course, that individual `randao_reveal`s are uniformly random.

 In the first example I will try to improve my expected number of block proposals by biasing the RANDAO when I get the opportunity to do so.
 In the second, an attacker will try to gain control of the RANDAO by indefinitely giving itself proposals in the last slots of an epoch.